aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 ### "Sid":"ProtectActionsNotSupportedByPrimaryDPControls"

-This statement is included in [data_perimeter_governance_scp](data_perimeter_governance_scp.json) and restricts actions that are not supported by primary data perimeter controls, such as those listed in the[ResourceOrgID condition key page](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-resourceorgid).
+This statement is included in [data_perimeter_governance_scp](data_perimeter_governance_scp.json) and restricts actions that are not supported by primary data perimeter controls, such as those listed in the [ResourceOrgID condition key page](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-resourceorgid).

 Example data access patterns: